javabrett/stream-me-up-scotty/series-getting-started-with-cc/workshop-streaming-etl/README.md

     * Choose **AWS** as your Cloud Provider and your preferred Region (**Sydney (ap-southeast-2)**).

+    * When prompted for payment info, select **Skip payment** in the bottom-right corner.
+The $400 credit provided with new accounts is more than sufficient for this workshop.

     * Specify a meaningful **Cluster Name** and then review the associated *Configuration & Cost*, *Usage Limits*, and *Uptime SLA* before clicking **Launch Cluster**.

 ***